Cochlear Implants

 The Fully Implanted Acclaim® Cochlear Implant

-Drawing on our innovative past, Envoy Medical is developing and seeking regulatory approval for a new fully implanted cochlear implant, the Acclaim® Cochlear Implant.
+Drawing on our innovative past, Envoy Medical is developing and seeking regulatory approval for a new fully implanted cochlear implant, the Acclaim® cochlear implant.

 The Acclaim sensor technology is designed to leverage the natural anatomy of the ear.
 In March 2019, Acclaim received the highly coveted Breakthrough Device Designation status from the FDA.